cnizzardini/just-recipes/italian-sausage-and-peppers.md

 - Reduce to simmer
 - Add in the sauce or crushed tomatoes.
 - Leave for around 20 minutes or so, stir every so often.

+### Multi-tasking

+- While sausages are browning, cut the veggies.
+Saves time.